xixixhalu/DomainModelExtractor/README.md

 - Download Stanford coreNLP package from [HERE](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip); UNZIP and COPY it to the dir of `DomainModelExtractor`
   - More detail at [https://stanfordnlp.github.io/CoreNLP/](https://stanfordnlp.github.io/CoreNLP/)
+  - How to setup and use Stanford CoreNLP Server with Python [https://www.khalidalnajjar.com/setup-use-stanford-corenlp-server-python/](https://www.khalidalnajjar.com/setup-use-stanford-corenlp-server-python/)

 - Initialize and install the required the packages
 ```shell